Mining in India: History

 Flint was known and exploited by the inhabitants of the Indus Valley civilization by the 3rd millennium BCE.
 P. Biagi and M. Cremaschi of Milan University discovered a number of Harappan quarries in archaeological excavations dating between 1985 and 1986.
 Biagi (2008) describes the quarries: 'From the surface the quarries consisted of almost circular empty areas, representing the quarry–pits, filled with aeolian sand, blown from the Thar Desert dunes, and heaps of limestone block, deriving from the prehistoric mining activity.
 All around these structures flint workshops were noticed, represented by scatters of flint flakes and blades among which typical Harappan-elongated blade cores and characteristic bullet cores with very narrow bladelet detachments.'
 Between 1995 and 1998, Accelerator mass spectrometry radiocarbon dating of Zyzyphus cf. nummularia charcoal found in the quarries has yielded evidence that the activity continued into 1870-1800 BCE.

 Minerals subsequently found mention in Indian literature.
 George Robert Rapp—on the subject of minerals mentioned in India's literature—holds that:

 Geographical distribution

 The distribution of minerals in the country is uneven and mineral density varies from region to region.
 D.R.
 Khullar identifies five mineral 'belts' in the country: The North Eastern Peninsular Belt, Central Belt, Southern Belt, South Western Belt, and the North Western Belt.
 The details of the various geographical 'belts' are given in the table below:

-India has yet to fully explore the mineral wealth within its marine territory, mountain ranges, and a few states e.g. Assam.
+India has yet to fully explore the mineral wealth within its marine territory, mountain ranges, and a few states and regions e.g. Gadchiroli in Maharashtra, Assam.

+Over the last three years, Gadchiroli has also emerged as a mining hub, on its way to becoming another steel hub of India.
+Companies such as Lloyd's Metal and Energy Limited, with mines operated by Thriveni Earthmovers, have been successful in navigating internal conflict to start mining operations in the region since 2021.
+They have also received a government push, which aims to establish the region as the steel hub of India by 2030.